-All projects must incorporate the EveryOne HOME Property Management Guidelines and the Oakland Displacee, Neighborhood Resident, Oakland Resident and Oakland Worker Preference Regulation for Multifamily Affordable Housing (see Addendum) into their management and marketing practices.
+All projects with units targeted to households or individuals experiencing homelessness, must incorporate the EveryOne HOME Property Management Guidelines and all projects must incorporate the Oakland Displacee, Neighborhood Resident, Oakland Resident and Oakland Worker Preference Regulation for Multifamily Affordable Housing (see Addendum) into their management and marketing practices.
 Management Plan and Marketing Plan or Marketing and Sales Plan must be submitted in the application.
 Projects must be marketed in accordance with the City's Affirmative Fair Marketing Procedures.